Chaganti-Reddy/dotfiles/Readme.md

 For entire system I am using pywal for color scheme matching with wallpaper.
 And for zathura I am using Zathura-Pywal.
 And for webapps I am using firefoxpwa plugin.

+Now I am using KDE so some of these might not work...

 ## License

 This repository is licensed under the MIT License.
 For more information, see the `LICENSE` file.